firearc7/Deep-Retinex-Decomposition-Extension/HOW_TO_RUN.md

-# 🚀 MINIMAL WORKFLOW GUIDE
+# 🚀 COMPREHENSIVE WORKFLOW GUIDE

 > **Quick Start**: This guide shows the essential steps to get from zero to results in ~20 minutes.
+>
+> **New**: Now includes advanced preprocessing and 8 additional DIP techniques for better custom image handling!

 ---